ivanbelzen/PhyRepID/docs/pipeline_documentation.md

 ## Overview of the workflow

 The workflow is defined in five Snakefiles which link together tools, algorithms, Python and Bash scripts.
-In addition, comparisons with other datasets are done with stand-alone Python and R scripts.
+In addition, comparisons with other datasets are done with stand-alone Python and R scripts [(documentation of analysis scripts)](docs/analysis_documentation.md).

  1. Data collection
  2. Domain detection (Pfam) & optimization